The Big Picture…

 Can we influence diffusion speed?
 Well, we know that one adopter type is rarely influenced the same way as the group to their left.
 And that for high-tech innovations there is a giant chasm between Early Adopters (EA) and Early Majority (EM).
 Moore proposes building from a niche beachhead with additional niche markets.
 Maloney suggests we need to change message and delivery method after 16% have adopted.
 And what of Gladwell’s connectors, mavens and salesmen?

-Perhaps slightly different from other articles you may read on diffusion, we will take a network-first rather than theory-first approach.
+Slightly different from other articles you may read on diffusion, we will take a network-first approach.

-We find innovations diffuse through a social system actively and passively.
+Knowledge of innovations diffuses through a social system both actively and passively.
 Active ways are those such as word of mouth, advertising, social influencers, etc. And passive methods are, for example, others watching you using an innovation.

 The classic definition of diffusion